Best baby car seats

 Baby car seats help keep your bundle safe and secure from birth up until around 15 months/13kg.
 These 10 top-scorers impressed in our crash tests, are easy to install and use, as well as being comfortable

-We reveal the best baby car seats that suit the specific needs of newborns and younger toddlers up to around 15 months old.
-Every seat has passed our tough expert tests with flying colours, so you can be sure you're getting the best for your baby.
+We reveal the best baby car seats for newborns and younger toddlers up to around 15 months old.

 Top 10 best baby car seats

 According to the manufacturer, this i-Size infant carrier promises ‘the best in safety, comfort and ease of use’.
 It’s suitable for babies measuring 40-85cm, which is birth to around 15 months.
 Read the full review to find out how it scored in our tough crash tests.